mas-bandwidth/gafferongames/content/post/udp_vs_tcp.md

     <li>You have to manually break your data up into packets and send them</li>
     <li>You have to make sure you don't send data too fast for your internet connection to handle</li>
     <li>If a packet is lost, you need to devise some way to detect this, and resend that data if necessary</li>
+    <li>You can't even rely on the UDP checksum so you must add your own</li>
 </ul>

 The decision seems pretty clear then, TCP does everything we want and its super easy to use, while UDP is a huge pain in the ass and we have to code everything ourselves from scratch.

 So obviously we just use TCP right?

-Wrong.
+Wrong!

-Using TCP is the worst possible mistake you can make when developing a networked action game like an FPS!
-To understand why, you need to see what TCP is actually doing above IP to make everything look so simple!
+Using TCP is the worst possible mistake you can make when developing a multiplayer game!
+To understand why, you need to see what TCP is actually doing above IP to make everything look so simple.

-<strong>How TCP really works</strong>
+## How TCP really works

 TCP and UDP are both built on top of IP, but they are radically different.
 UDP behaves very much like the IP protocol underneath it, while TCP abstracts everything so it looks like you are reading and writing to a file, hiding all complexities of packets and unreliability from you.